afornelas/steamControllerSynth/README.md

 This is the default mode, and the primary reason I wrote this script.

-The following command claims a Steam Controller interface on the first steam controller avaiable and then binds it to the default MIDI input port on the host computer.
+The following command claims a Steam Controller interface on all available steam controllers avaiable and then binds it to the default MIDI input port on the host computer.
 Through this, the script can interpret MIDI data from a keyboard and send it to the Steam Controller in order to act as a live synthesizer.

 ```bash
 python steamcontrollersynth.py